Iowa governor, aides appear in PR video for no-bid vendor

 In July, Trombino signed a revised agreement with Domo that will pay $3.6 million for Iowa’s use of software to manage COVID-19 data, the contact tracing app, and the vaccine dashboard.

-By population, Iowa is 47th in the number of coronavirus tests conducted but 5th in the number of confirmed cases, according to data tracked by Johns Hopkins University.
+By population, Iowa is 5th in the number of confirmed cases and 47th in testing, according to data tracked by Johns Hopkins University.
+Garrett said Iowa’s rate of testing is much higher when comparing overall tests, not individuals tested.

 The governor in April revealed that the Utah companies were selected after she pursued a tip from actor Ashton Kutcher, an Iowa native who is friends with Qualtrics’ founder.